Sir William Lawrence, 1st Baronet: Controversy and Chancery

 At the age of 30, in 1813, Lawrence was elected a Fellow of the Royal Society.
 In 1815, he was appointed Professor of Anatomy and Surgery by the College of Surgeons.
 His lectures started in 1816, and the set was published the same year.
 The book was immediately attacked by Abernethy and others for materialism, and for undermining the moral welfare of the people.
 One of the issues between Lawrence and his critics concerned the origin of thoughts and consciousness.
-For Lawrence, as for ourselves, mental processes were a function of the brain.
+For Lawrence, mental processes were a function of the brain.
 John Abernethy and others thought differently: they explained thoughts as the product of vital acts of an immaterial kind.
 Abernethy also published his lectures, which contained his support for John Hunter's vitalism, and his objections to Lawrence's materialism.

-In subsequent years Lawrence vigorously contradicted his critics until, in 1819, he published a second book, known by its short title of the Natural history of man.
+In subsequent years Lawrence vigorously contradicted his critics until, in 1819, he published a second book, known by its short title of The Natural history of man.
 The book caused a storm of disapproval from conservative and clerical quarters for its supposed atheism, and within the medical profession because he advocated a materialist rather than vitalist approach to human life.
 He was linked by his critics with such other 'revolutionaries' as Thomas Paine and Lord Byron.
 It was "the first great scientific issue that widely seized the public imagination in Britain, a premonition of the debate over Darwin's theory of evolution by natural selection, exactly forty years later".